acids-ircam/wavae/README.md

 python make_wrapper.py --name AGAIN_THE_SAME_COOL_NAME
 ```

 It will produce a traced script in `runs/COOL_NAME/COOLNAME_LOTSOFWEIRDNUMBERS.ts`.
-It can be deployed, used in a libtorch C++ environement, inside a Max/MSP playground that won't be named here, without having to use the source code.
-AND if you want to use the swaggy realtime abilities of this model, just pass the `--use-cached-padding true --buffer-size 2048`.
+It can be deployed, used in a libtorch C++ environement, without having to use the source code.
+AND if you want to use the realtime abilities of this model, just pass the `--use-cached-padding true --buffer-size 2048`.

 ## Compiling